Divine Magazine

 When you talk to your child about science, don’t structure your conversations like a multiple choice exam.
 The goal is to open a discourse, not earn a gold star.
 You don’t want to drill children with facts; you want to get them talking.

 When it comes to learning the scientific method, for example, memorizing the steps is very important.
 However, understanding the process is far more crucial.
 Instead of quizzing kids on what they know, do an experiment together.
-Help them get hands on experience using the scientific method, and talk to them about the process every step of the way.
+Help them get hands-on experience using the scientific method, and talk to them about the process every step of the way.

 Invest in STEM Toys

 Creating a paper mache volcano is pretty cool — especially when you combine the vinegar and baking soda — but it’s also one of the oldest science experiments in the book.
-If you really want to get your kids interested in learning science, let them try out something new and exciting, like STEM toys!
+If you really want to get your kids interested in learning science, let them try out something new and exciting, kids toys like STEM toys!
 STEM stands for Science, Technology, Engineering, and Mathematics, and STEM toys are designed to educate children in these core disciplines while they play.

 When kids learn with their hands, their natural retention is amplified, and when they’re having fun, learning doesn’t feel like work!
 There are creative, engaging STEM toys available for kids of all ages, so it’s never too early to get them interested in science.
 From rocket building kits and deluxe LEGO sets, to crystal building kits and power supply soldering kits, there’s something for all skill levels and areas of interest.